MichaelSokoloff/do280/README.md

 # do280
-My labs for OpenShift v.
+My materials and labs for OpenShift v.
 4.12